 RC Plane Finder

-The lost plane finder introduced here has a little on board beacon, also known as lost model alarm/crashed aircraft beacon, which helps you find a crashed or downed radio-controlled plane.
+The lost plane finder introduced here has a little onboard beacon, also known as a lost model alarm/crashed aircraft beacon, which helps you find a crashed or downed radio-controlled plane.
 Usually, the radio transmitter provides a set of pulses every 20 milliseconds, which, in turn, sends the radio receiver a separate pulse to each of the servos at the same interval.
 In this circuit, an alarm will sound when the radio receiver no longer receives the set of pulses from the radio transmitter.

 This project is available at RC Plane Finder

 GSM-based Cellular IoT Home Automation

-What if you are out of your home (and/or in another country) and suddenly realise that you have forgotten to turn off the geyser, lights and other electrical appliances?
-This costly mistake can increase the electricity bill as well as put your and others lives in danger.
+What if you are out of your home (and/or in another country) and suddenly realize that you have forgotten to turn off the geyser, lights, and other electrical appliances?
+This costly mistake can increase the electricity bill as well as put your and others’ live in danger.

 Fear not.
 We are going to make an IoT-based cellular device for home automation, which will help you in controlling your home appliances, no matter where you are.

 This project is available at GSM-based Cellular IoT Home Automation

 Let us know how you felt about this list of embedded systems projects.
 We would also welcome innovative embedded system project topics from you at: [email protected]